-Kettering: Saju Chelavalel admits murdering nurse and children
+Kettering: Saju Chelavalel admits murdering wife and children

 Chelavalel, 52, of Petherton Court, appeared at Northampton Crown Court where he admitted the triple murder.

-Northamptonshire Police previously said Ms Asok died at the scene while her two children died later in hospital.
+Northamptonshire Police previously said Ms Asok, a nurse, died at the scene and the children died later in hospital.

-Post-mortem examinations found all three victims died from asphyxiation.
+Post-mortem examinations found all three victims died from asphyxiation, the force said.

-Prosecutors did not open the case against Chelavalel following his guilty pleas.

-Assisted by an interpreter he answered "guilty" to two of the counts he faced, but in relation to the charge of murdering six-year-old Jeeva, he said: "I don't know what happened to the children, but I plead guilty."
+Assisted by an interpreter Chelavalel answered "guilty" when two of the counts were put to him, but in relation to the charge of murdering six-year-old Jeeva, he said: "I don't know what happened to the children, but I plead guilty."

 Adjourning the case until 3 July, Judge David Herbert KC said: "There can only be one sentence in law, namely a life sentence, but the judge dealing with your case on that day will have to set the appropriate minimum term."